G3Splat: Geometrically Consistent Generalizable Gaussian Splatting: Method

 \section{Method}

-In this section, we present our generalizable Gaussian splatting framework and loss functions we propose to address the ill-posed nature of self-supervised learning in predicting geometrically consistent Gaussians.
-For the architectural details, we refer the reader to the supplementary material.
+In this section, we present our generalizable Gaussian splatting formulation and the regularization losses used to make self-supervised splat prediction geometrically better posed.
+The formulation is independent of a particular backbone; architectural instantiations are described in the supplementary material.